Fonta1n3/FullyNoded/Docs/QandA.md

 - segwit wrapped  bitcoin address (p2sh-p2wpkh) : BIP49 refers to the accepted common standard of deriving segwit "compatibility" addresses.
 These addresses begin with a 3.
 - BIP84 keys : BIP84 refers to the accepted common standard of deriving native segwit addresses.
 These addresses always begin with bc1 - and are referred to bech32 addresses.
 - Segwit addresses: – Segregated Witness – or SegWit in short – reduced the transaction data’s size to allow for faster transactions, better scalability and decreased fees.
 Native SegWit (bech32) enhanced this even further and includes even lower fees.
 Not all exchanges and wallet providers support sending Bitcoin to a Native SegWit address yet, which is why you are presented both options in Ledger Live.
 Transactions between all 3 address types are possible
 - keypool : The keypool is a collection of unused addresses in your wallet.
 The keypool parameter tells the client how many unused addresses to keep in its pool.
 The original purpose of the keypool is to allow you to backup your wallet file less frequently and still have access to all your funds in the event of a hard drive failure.
 However since the invention of Hierarchical Deterministic Wallets (HD wallets, [BIP32](https://en.bitcoin.it/wiki/Deterministic_wallet)): If you have a HD wallet (check the icon on the bottom-right corner in Bitcoin Core), it doesn't matter.
 If you've created your wallet in an older version of Bitcoin Core, it's not an HD wallet.
 If that's the case, your keypool is important for backups: your backup has the same 1000 keys, which means you only need to make a new backup after using many different new addresses.
 If you would limit the keypool size to 20, you'll quickly run out of addresses, and you need to make new backups very often.
 That's the reason the keypool was increased from 100 to 1000.
+An important distinction with regrads to FN and Bitcoin Core is that Bitcoin Core is not able to add multisig addresses to the keypool, therefore we rely on the `bitcoin-cli` command `deriveaddresses` to derive multisig addresses on the fly using your multisig descriptors.
 - Output descriptors: Descriptors are a clever way of importing specific keys into your node from any derivation, for any (or all) address types, single or multi signature, along with a fingerprint so offline psbt signers like a Coldcard and Fully Noded can sign the psbt if they hold the correct seed.
 - coldcard : a type of hardware wallet to store, send and receive crypto currencies
 - ledger Nano S/X: types of hardware wallets to store, send and receive crypto currencies
 - Keepkey : a type of hardware wallet to store, send and receive crypto currencies
 - Trezor : a type of hardware wallet to store, send and receive crypto currencies
 - Tor:Tor is free and open-source software for enabling anonymous communication.
 The name derived from the acronym for the original software project name "The Onion Router".
 [Read more in Wikipedia](https://en.wikipedia.org/wiki/Tor_(anonymity_network))
 - Node: A bitcoin full Node is a independent entity in a peer to peer ecosystem.
 A Node independently checks and verifies all protocol rules for incoming broadcasted transactions.
 A full node does not trust, but verifies.
 Technically speaking a *node* is a computer connected to other computers which follows rules and shares information.
 A *'full node'* is a computer in Bitcoin's peer-to-peer network which hosts and synchronises a copy of the entire Bitcoin blockchain.
+[Here](https://medium.com/@gloriazhao/map-of-the-bitcoin-network-c6f2619a76f3) is an excellent read on nodes, what they are and the differences between types of nodes.

-## Knowledge you need to be confidently applying
+## Knowledge you should be confidently applying
 - The definitions above
 - Output Descriptors : https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md
 - BIP 32, BIP39, BIP44, BIP47, BIP49, BIP84, BIP174
 - derivation paths, keypools
-## Actions you need to be comfortable with
+## Actions you should to be comfortable with
-- Amend knowledge and Keep existing knowledgde up to date
+- Amend knowledge and keep existing knowledge up to date
 - recover from a seed
 - sweep to a new wallet
 - use bitcoin-cli